pierre-chaville/automlk/docs/install.rst

 **Warning: if you use conda, you must absolutely update sklearn with conda**

-Additionally, you must also install category_encoders:
+Additionally, you must also install category_encoders and imbalanced-learn:

 .. code-block:: python

     pip install category_encoders
+    pip install imbalanced-learn

 Optionally, you may install the following models: